Content updated on February 24, 2021

 Three Recognized Pediatric Study Design Approaches

 There are three recognized approaches to provide evidence to support safe and effective use of drugs in pediatric populations.
-For each approach, the extent of required pediatric safety studies may take into account:
+The three different scenarios listed below each require a different approach:

 - Prior experience with similar drugs in pediatric populations

 - Seriousness of the AEs in adults or pediatric populations

 - Feasibility of conducting studies in pediatric patients

 Typically, pediatric studies start with adolescents.
 Then, when there is sufficient safety and PK data, children ages 2 to 12 years old are studied.
 Similarly, when there is sufficient safety and PK data from children ages 2 to 12 years old, studies in infants may begin, and lastly, when sufficient safety and PK data from infants are available, studies in neonates can begin.